StarWishsama/Comet-Bot/README_en.md

 ## 💽 How to Build

-- Notice: You need use JDK 8+ to build
+- Notice: You need use JDK 8+ to build it

 1. Clone or download the repository to your local computer.